What is a debt collector and why are they contacting me?

 A debt collector may be trying to contact you because:

-A creditor believes you are past due on a debt.
+- A creditor believes you are past due on a debt.
 Creditors may use their own in-house debt collectors or may refer or sell your debt to an outside debt collector.

 You can ask a debt collector to stop contacting you.
-You should do so in writing.
-Asking them to stop contacting you will not prevent them from suing you or reporting the debt to a credit reporting company.
-If you do not owe the debt or have already paid the debt, it is important to take action to contest the attempt to collect the debt.
+Asking them to stop contacting you will not necessarily stop them from suing you or reporting the debt to a credit reporting company, which can affect your credit report and credit scores.
+If you don’t owe the debt or have already paid the debt, it is important to take action to contest the attempt to collect the debt.

-If you're having trouble with debt collection, you can submit a complaint with the CFPB
+If you're having issues with debt collection, you can submit a complaint with the CFPB